zapatos24/zapatos24/README.md

 ### Hi there 👋
 I'm Jeremy (he/him)!
-I’m a Data Scientist on a mission to make our society more equitable, showing leaders how to make data driven decisions in moving our country forward.
-My most recent work has involved publicly distributed mapping visualizations as well as performance tracking for recruitment in campaign operations, from ETL through dashboard construction.
-I also built a machine learning model on AWS to predict how senators would vote on a given bill, you can check it out [here](senator-prediction.jeremytraberowens.com).
+I’m a Data Scientist and Software Engineer on a mission to make our world a better place, whether that's helping progressive leaders get elected to Congress, or fighting climate change through ML optimized home energy use.
+My most recent work has involved qualitative and quantitative analysis on predictive modeling of user comfort, developing a performance simulation engine to test algorithm changes prior to production deployment, and performance tracking for recruitment in campaign operations, from ETL through dashboard construction.
+I also have experience in data acquisition, modeling, time series analysis, and machine and deep learning.

 ### My Data Science Projects:
 An XGBoost model deployed on AWS, using NLP to predict how senators would vote on a given bill.